General Admission Requirements to Mount Mercy University Accelerated Programs

 - Minimum cumulative grade point average of 2.50 or higher on 4.00 scale.*

 Applicants not meeting the above criteria may qualify for admission upon consideration by the Dean of Adult Programs.

-* In accordance with articulation agreements, students who have earned an associate degree from Kirkwood Community College or Hawkeye Community College, and who have at least a 2.00 cumulative grade point average are allowed admission to Mount Mercy.
+* In accordance with articulation agreements, students who have earned an associate degree from an Iowa Community College and who have at least a 2.00 cumulative grade point average are allowed admission to Mount Mercy.

 Application Procedures for the Accelerated Programs

 You may begin the application process by visiting our web site at www.mtmercy.edu/adult.
 Complete the online application and if you have any previous college coursework, request official transcripts to be sent to: Accelerated Office, 1330 Elmhurst Drive NE, Cedar Rapids, IA 52402-4797.

 Federal Regulations require that student files contain a certificate of the highest degree earned.
 A high school transcript is required for applicants who have not yet obtained post-secondary associate, or higher degree.

 Students who either exit from Mount Mercy, or who do not attend for one or more consecutive semesters, or who have graduated from Mount Mercy and wish to reenter the program; pursue a second major; pursue a second degree or add a minor, must complete a new application prior to resuming coursework at Mount Mercy.
 The application is available at www.mtmercy.edu/adult.
 If any coursework has been completed at other institutions since last attending Mount Mercy, official transcripts documenting coursework must be requested by the applicant and sent directly from the institution to the Accelerated Office.